Jyoscarsun/quickdraw/README.md

 # Quickdraw Overview
 This repository contains the code for hardware-accelerated inference of CNN network using the Quickdraw dataset.
 The Quickdraw dataset contains 28x28 pixel images of hand-drawn images grouped by different categories.
-Ten categories were selected and trained on with a CNNN neural network.
+Ten categories were selected and trained on with a CNN neural network.
 The weights are then exported onto a DE1-SOC board to perform inference on test images.

 ## Network Architecture
 One of the main consideration for the architecture design is the feasibility for hardware to load weights.
 To achieve a network that is both compact and accurate, I implemented two convolutional layers (with pooling following) and two fully connected layers.
 The dimensions of all layers can be found below.